kgiszewski/LearnUmbraco7/README.md

 #Learn Umbraco 7#

 Learn Umbraco 7 is a crowd authored book with the purpose of onboarding new Umbraco developers for free.
+This book isn't intended to be a resource guide, please refer to the official Umbraco documentation for that.
+This book is a narrative of different topics in the Umbraco 7 realm.

 ##Target Audience##
 This book is targeted for readers who: